 Ref.
 Question Policy Principles

 Z1 Are all issues deemed satisfactory?
 [1]

 Answer Finding/Observation

-Yes This fire risk assessment has been performed by an IFE Registered assessor who is third-party licensed by the Engineering Council and is third-party accredited by UKAS.
-The submission of to the Responsible Person constitutes neither a warranty of future results by the assessor, nor an assurance against risk.
-This fire risk assessment represents the assessors best judgement, and due regard should be made to the Limitations Statements contained within this report.
+Yes The submission of to the Responsible Person constitutes neither a warranty of future results by the assessor, nor an assurance against risk.
+This fire risk assessment represents the assessors best judgement, and may be based, in part, on information provided by others (either verbally, in writing or electronically).
+Although the assessor had no reason to doubt the validity of such information at the time of the production of this fire risk assessment, no liability whatsoever is accepted for the accuracy of such information supplied by others, which was taken in good faith.

 Ref.
 Question Policy Principles

 Z2 Are all issues deemed satisfactory?

 Answer Finding/Observation

 Yes